-Promote connectedness and care for each other: These are unprecedented times and many people may find that it is difficult to maintain good mental wellbeing at this time.
-Whilst we may all need to be physically distant from each other, WAAMH champions ways in which we can still connect and support each other.
+Promote connectedness and care for each other: These have been and remain unprecedented, challenging times and many people may find their mental wellbeing is impacted.
+Whilst we may need to remain physically distant from each other, WAAMH champions ways in which we can still connect and support each other.

-Be flexible and responsive to the community mental health sector: Whilst WAAMH has made reasonable and measured adjustments to our ways of working to promote health and safety, we will continue to be accessible to our stakeholders.
+Be flexible and responsive to the community mental health sector: Whilst WAAMH has made reasonable and measured adjustments to our ways of working to promote health and safety, we have been and will stay accessible to our stakeholders.

-We are keen to know what would be helpful to you from your peak body.
-With this in mind, if you are a community mental health service provider, please let us know how you, your staff, your clients and your service in general is coping by contacting: Chelsea McKinney, Advocacy and Sector Development Manager at CMCKinney@waamh.org.au
+WAAMH is still keen to know what would be helpful to your organisation from your peak body.
+With this in mind, if you are a community mental health service provider, please let us know how you, your staff, your clients and your service in general has managed the pandemic and now the gradual recovery, by contacting: